AlexArcPy/intern-wiki/Using-Intern-with-Alternative-AMD-Loaders-(like-RequireJS).md

 `host-browser` should be a path to a script file, relative to `client.html`, like `node_modules/dojo/dojo.js`, or `../../bower_components/requirejs/require.js`.
 The module will be loaded using script injection.

-You may omit either key, in which case the default (Dojo) loader will be used instead.
+You may omit either key, in which case the default (Dojo 2) loader will be used instead.

 Additional information about `useLoader`, including an example, is available in the [[Configuring Intern]] documentation.